lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

-# Chapter_2: Lists, Ranges, List Comprehension and Tuples
+# Chapter 2 - Lists, Ranges, List Comprehension and Tuples

 _Most of the functions in this chapter can be written across one line but are cut off or written across multiple lines for readability._